Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 • Flexible booking and weather cancellation policies

-• SKYONE dropzone is 60 min south of Cairns — long transfer day (4–5 hours total)
+• SKYONE dropzone is ~60 min south of Cairns — a long day (4–5 hours total)

 • Weight surcharges can add $25–$100 for those over 95 kg